 Define your USP and constantly improve the quality of your products and services.
-An effective offer will distinguish you from competitors and give users a sound reason to become your customers.
+An effective offer will distinguish you from your competitors and give users a sound reason to become your customers.
 A useful product and a quality service will form a constant flow of loyal audience, so you will have a chance to lower your CPL by decreasing the amounts you spend on attracting new customers.

 Sum up: what you need to remember

-Lead is a user who completed any target action — from a click to a purchase.
+A lead is a user who completed any target action — from a click to a purchase.
 Cost per lead, or CPL, is the amount of money you’ve spent to guide a user to a target action.